devloos/El-Andariego/client/README.md

 - (peyt) item reviews
 - FIX MENU PERIOD
 - update UI for platillo slider
-- update menu image
-- add menu images to google profile
 - add more blogs
 - add a way for anyone else to add blogs by themselves
 - toast not showing message when db not running

+- add menu images to google profile